-Whether you’ve been honing your skills in a particular riding style for years or you’ve recently taken up riding, it’s crucial to understand the best horse types for each riding discipline.
+Whether you’ve been getting started and honing your skills in a particular riding style for years or you’ve recently taken up riding, it’s crucial to understand the best horse types for each riding discipline.
 A good match can transform your experience and advance you to new levels.

 Not every horse performs the same.
 Some horses have exceptional longevity for endurance riding, while others can reach great heights for show jumping.
-The size, breeding, temperament and training can all contribute to how they function during the ins and outs of your preferred riding style.
+The horse size, breeding, temperament and training can all contribute to how they function during the ins and outs of your preferred styles of riding.

 If you are wondering, “What type of horse do I need?” the following guide will help you review the array of riding disciplines and inform you about the most fitting horses for common riding styles.